It’s not the hours you put in, but rather what you put into those hours.

 Do you waste many precious minutes of your day simply looking for things?
-If you answered YES, than you know what you must do.
+If you answered YES, then you know what you must do.
 Simply organize your files and folders in ways that will make things quick and easy to find at a moments notice.

 Remember, the initial process of organizing your environment is the easy part.
 It is the ongoing process of keeping it organized that may be difficult for the unprepared mind.
-As a simple tip, just follow the rule of putting things away where you found them, or storing things immediately when you receive them.
-The moment you leave one piece of paper lying around where it doesn’t belong, is the moment when you start to lose control.
+As a simple tip, just follow the rule of putting things away where you found them or storing things immediately when you receive them.
+The moment you leave one piece of paper lying around where it doesn’t belong is the moment when you start to lose control.

 Get Organized by Setting Reminders

 Two simple ways to remind yourself about task and activities is to use sticky notes (post-its) or to carry around a voice recorder.
-Both are proven ways of capturing quick ideas that you can later transfer into your daily to do list.
+Both are proven ways of capturing quick ideas that you can later transfer into your daily to-do list.